chetem/CHScrollingNavBarViewController/README.md

 + followScrollViewScrolling: in scrollViewDidScroll:
 + endScrollViewScrolling:willDecelerate: in scrollViewDidEndDragging:willDecelerate:

 That's it!
-Your navigationBar should scroll along with your scrollable view.
+Your navigation bar should scroll along with your scrollable view.